Megara: Second Persian Invasion

+First Peloponnesian War

 Megara defected from the Spartan-dominated Peloponnesian League (c.
 460 BC) to the Delian league due to border disputes with its neighbour Corinth; this defection was one of the causes of the First Peloponnesian War (460 – c.
 445 BC).
 By the terms of the Thirty Years' Peace of 446–445 BC Megara was forced to return to the Peloponnesian League.

+Second Peloponnesian War

 In the (second) Peloponnesian War (c.
 431 – 404 BC), Megara was an ally of Sparta.
 The Megarian decree is considered to be one of several contributing "causes" of the Peloponnesian War.
 Athens issued the Megarian decree, which banned Megarian merchants from territory controlled by Athens; its aim was to constrict the Megarian economy.
 The Athenians claimed that they were responding to the Megarians' desecration of the Hiera Orgas, a sacred precinct in the border region between the two states.

-Arguably the most famous citizen of Megara in antiquity was Byzas, the legendary founder of Byzantium in the 7th century BC.
-The 6th century BC poet Theognis also came from Megara.
+In the 5th century BC, Herodicus ,the father of sports medicine, recommended patients walk from Athens to Megara.
+This is the first time in history where patients were prescribed exercise.

 In the early 4th century BC, Euclid of Megara founded the Megarian school of philosophy which flourished for about a century, famous for the use of logic and dialectic.

+Classical Age

 During the Celtic invasion in 279 BC, Megara sent a force of 400 peltasts (light infantrymen) to Thermopylae.
 During the Chremonidean War, in 266 BC, the Megarians were besieged by the Macedonian king Antigonus Gonatas and managed to defeat his elephants employing burning pigs.
 Despite this success, the Megarians had to submit to the Macedonians.

 In 243 BC, exhorted by Aratus of Sicyon, Megara expelled its Macedonian garrison and joined the Achaean League, but when the Achaeans lost control of the Isthmus in 223 BC the Megarians left them and joined the Boeotian League.
 Not more than thirty years later, however, the Megarians grew tired of the Boeotian decline and returned their allegiance to Achaea.
 The Achaean strategos Philopoemen fought off the Boeotian intervention force and secured Megara's return, either in 203 or in 193 BC.

-According to Plutarch, Megarians tried to unleash lions against the besieging Roman troops guided by Quintus Fufius Calenus around 48 BC, but the animals “rushed among the unarmed citizens themselves and preyed upon them as they ran hither and thither, so that even to the enemy the sight was a pitiful one”.
+According to Plutarch, Megarians tried to unleash lions against the besieging Roman troops guided by Quintus Fufius Calenus around 48 BC, but the animals "rushed among the unarmed citizens themselves and preyed upon them as they ran hither and thither, so that even to the enemy the sight was a pitiful one".

 The Megarians were proverbial for their generosity in building and endowing temples.
 Saint Jerome reports "There is a common saying about the Megarians [...:] 'They build as if they are to live forever; they live as if they are to die tomorrow.'"

 The Greeks used the proverb "worthy of the Megarians share" (Τῆς Μεγαρέων ἄξιοι μερίδος), meaning dishonorable/dishonored.